vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 We would like to thank as well every 30 translators: Alexandre Prokoudine, Ask Hjorth Larsen, Balázs Meskó, Balázs Úr, Christian Kirbach, Cédric Valmary, Daniel Korostil, Daniel Mustieles, Dimitris Spingos, Dušan Kazik, Gábor Kelemen, Hartmut Kuhse, J.M.
 Ruetter, Jordi Mas, Khaled Hosny, Marco Ciampa, Mario Blättermann, Martin Srebotnjak, Mónica Canizo, Necdet Yücel, Pedro Albuquerque, Piotr Drąg, Rūdolfs Mazurs, Sebastian Rasmussen, Sveinn í Felli, Tiago Santos, Yolanda Álvarez Pérez, Klaus Staedtler, kolbjoern, and Милош Поповић.

-_Note_: we remind that statistics based on the number of commits is valuable information on the activity of a project, yet is not always a perfect indicator on contribution, so the goal of this section is not to have any kind of contributor rank.
-For instance, some commits may be one-liners, whereas others may be hundreds of lines (and even this may not be always relevant to the time spent and the difficulty of the fix).
+_Note_: Statistics based on the number of commits provide valuable information regarding the activity of a project, yet they are not always a perfect indicator of contribution, so the goal of this section is not to have any kind of contributor rank.
+For instance, one commit could be a one-liner, whereas another could contain several hundreds of lines (and even this may not always be a good indicator of the time spent on and the difficulty of the fix).

-Moreover we should not forget all the "shadow contributors", whose contributions cannot be counted as easily, like code review (of which Massimo Valentini should be commended for), bug triaging and follow-up (Michael Schumacher here would get a price!), community, website, and communication (Akkana Peck, Patrick David, and others)…
+Moreover we should not forget all the "shadow contributors", whose contributions cannot be counted as easily, working on things such as code review (which Massimo Valentini should be especially commended for), bug triaging and follow-up (Michael Schumacher here would get a prize!), community, website, and communication (Akkana Peck, Patrick David, and others)…

-So we sincerely hope we did not forget anyone and we want to say: thank you.
+We sincerely hope we did not forget anyone, and we want to say: thank you.

 ## Downloads

-Source code is available from the [Downloads](http://www.gimp.org/downloads/) page.
+The source code is available from the [Downloads](http://www.gimp.org/downloads/) page.
 An installer for Windows will be available shortly.
-A build for Mac is not available at this time.
+A build for Mac OS X is not available at this time.